studersi/test-4/tutorial-9/README.md

 </Proxy>
 ```

 We introduce the map by using the RewriteMap command.
 We assign it a name, define its type and the path to the file.
 RewriteMap is invoked in a RewriteRule.
 Before we really access the map, we enable a rewrite condition.
 This is done using the RewriteCond directive.
 There we reference the IPHashChar environment variable and determine the first byte of the variable.
 We know that only a single byte is included in the variation, but this won’t put a stop to our plans.
 On the next line then the typical start of the Proxy directive.
 But instead of now specifying the backend, we reference RewriteMap by the name previously assigned.
 After the colon comes the parameter for the request.
-Interestingly, we use `%1` to communicate with the rewrite conditions captured in brackets.
+Interestingly, we use `%1` to communicate with the rewrite conditions captured in parenthesis.
 The RewriteRule variable is not affected by this and continues to be referenced via `$1`.
 After the `%1` comes the default value separated by a pipe character.
 Should anything go wrong when accessing the map, then communication with localhost takes place over port 8000.

 All we need now is the RewriteMap.
 In the code sample we specified a text file.
 Better performance is provided by a hash file, but this is not the focus at present.
 Here’s the `/apache/conf/hashchar2backend.txt` map file: